fossasia/loklak_wp_plugins/wp-content/plugins/amazon-web-services/readme.txt

 1. Settings screen

 == Changelog ==

+= 0.3.5 - 2016-03-07 =
+* Improvement: Support for `DBI_` prefixed constants to avoid conflicts with other plugins
+* Improvement: Redesign of the Addons page
+* Improvement: Compatibility with WP Offload S3 Lite 1.0
+* Improvement: Compatibility with WP Offload S3 1.1

 = 0.3.4 - 2015-11-02 =
 * Improvement: Compatibility with WP Offload S3 Pro 1.0.3